In this section

 - All applicants will be contacted regarding the status of their application after the reviewing process has been completed.
 Please do not inquire by phone or email about your application status before this time.

 - Per the practicum standards of conduct, students are allotted one personal day throughout the six week experience.
 Additional missed days (e.g. vacation, employment) are strongly discouraged; however, national holidays are reserved as days off.

-- As we strongly believe that students should gain a plethora of experience, those who complete a Child Life Practicum at Children's Hospital of Wisconsin will not be eligible to apply for the internship program.
+- As we strongly believe that students should gain a plethora of experience, those who complete a Child Life Practicum at Children's Wisconsin will not be eligible to apply for the internship program.

 Deadlines and offer dates